MVDHaeze/c2-logs-exploration/README.md

 ### Why to do that:

-The c2 website offers minimal information regarding training sessions on their rowing machine.
+The c2 website offers minimal information or tool to deep dive into the logs.
 I wanted to understand more deeply my progression by focusing on trends instead of individual sessions.

-### Likely to dos for broader use:
+### Likely future to dos:

-- [ ] Implement RegEx for identifying session type
-- [ ] Directly fetch & update data from the c2
+- [ ] Directly fetch & update data from the c2 API (wich provides also more granular information for each session)